paddywwoof/pi3d_book/Input.rst

 The InputEvents class provides a very flexible method for virtally any kind of input, not just mouse and keyboard but also joysticks and game controllers.
-However it becomes tricky to set up on linux devices with variable input devices such as laptops with touch-pads and doesn't work on Windows at all.
+However it becomes tricky to set up on linux computers with variable input devices such as laptops with touch-pads and doesn't work on Windows at all.
 In pi3d_demos the Silo.py demo uses this mechanism so checking out that demo would be a good place to start if you need to use